Other penguin species

 When most people think of penguins, they think of ice.
 Whilst this is home for some penguins, others live in the forest, caves, or even the desert (yes really!).
 Because it is so hot, birds in the desert or near to the equator have to dig burrows underground to keep cool!

 Thirteen of the penguin species have been recorded in New Zealand region (including the Ross dependency in Antarctica).
 Three of these – the yellow-eyed, little and Fiordland crested penguins – breed on the mainland.
 Unsurprisingly, the little penguin is the smallest of all of the penguins (only 33cm tall); it is also the most common and can be found right around New Zealand.
-The Fiordland crested penguin (or tawaki) is found in Fiordland, Stewart Island on the south-west coast of the South Island.
+The Fiordland crested penguin (or tawaki) is found in Fiordland, Stewart Island, and on the south-west coast of the South Island.

 Fiordland crested Eudyptes pachyrhynchus Tawaki